 Now the court may make parents comply with provisions approved in an order granting temporary custody “related to a reasonable plan for transitioning custody before terminating the order.”

 Reasonable Conditions Prior to Reunifying Child with Parents After Temporary or Concurrent Custody

 Section 751.05(6)(c) states:

-1. The length of time the child lived or resided with the extended family member.
+1. How long the child lived or resided with the extended family member.

 2. The child’s developmental stage.

-3. The length of time reasonably needed to complete the transition.
+3. The time reasonably needed to complete the transition.